Image: Leonid Andronov / Adobe Stock

 In brief

 This 6-week online course introduces a range of approaches to thinking about transport infrastructures, with particular emphasis on the interaction between transport systems and users.
-It proposes a variety of theoretical and methodological approaches for developing mobility alternatives able to adapt to foster sustainable development.
+It proposes a variety of theoretical and methodological approaches for developing mobility alternatives able to foster sustainable development.

 The course adopts a strong interdisciplinary and interactive approach including insights from social science, environmental science, and both human and physical geography.
 Through its live sessions, participants get real-time interaction with experts from around the world and course lecturers.